Jacob-Friesen/obscurejs_utilities/README.md

 ----------------------
 Used to create a most popular page:

---debug Show debug printouts
+--debug Show debug printouts<br/>
 --html The HTML file to output the formatted data to.
-If not specified the JSON to write HTML is printed to console --css The CSS file to output the formatted data to.
+If not specified the JSON to write HTML is printed to console<br/>
+--css The CSS file to output the formatted data to.
 If not specified nothing is copied.